 Step 3: Analyze unreconciled banking and accounting transactions to take actions that will facilitate future reconciliation.
 Complete the bank reconciliation report afterward.

-V- 3 methods commonly used by most companies to reconcile accounts:
+Methods commonly used by most companies to reconcile accounts:

 Method 1 – Reconciliation with Excel

-Various versions of EXCEL spreadsheets are downloadable from the web.
-However, you need to be wary of the possibility of viruses.
-In most cases, a pre-established template is not suitable for your business.
-You can, however, create your own template from scratch.
-However, you will need the time and skills to develop a calculation model with reliable results.
-Reconciliation in EXCEL involves entering the bank and accounting balance on the date you wish to reconcile, then, after checking off the transactions between your account statement and your 512 (general ledger account), entering all the transactions with differences.
+Reconciliation in Excel involves entering the bank and accounting balance on the date you wish to reconcile, then, after checking off the transactions between your account statement and your 512 (general ledger account), entering all the transactions with differences.

 Your account reconciliation achieves a “balanced” status when the bank balance, accounting balance, and all transactions with differences sum up to zero.
-On the face of it, bank reconciliation with EXCEL seems to pose no problems.
+On the face of it, bank reconciliation with Excel seems to pose no problems.

 Method 2 – Reconciliation with a chartered accountant